rust-lang/reference/src/linkage.md

 > unwind.

 r[link.unwinding.prohibited]
-If a Rust artifact is potentially unwinding, then all its crates must be built with `-Cpanic=unwind`.
+If a Rust artifact is potentially unwinding, then all its crates must be built with the `unwind` [panic strategy].

 > [!NOTE]
-> This restriction can only be violated when mixing code with different `-C panic` flags
+> This restriction can only be violated when mixing code with different [`-C panic`] flags
 > while also using a non-`rustc` linker.
 Most users to not have to be concerned about this.

 > [!NOTE]
 > To guarantee that a library will be sound (and linkable with `rustc`)
-> regardless of the panic mode used at link-time, the [`ffi_unwind_calls` lint]
+> regardless of the panic runtime used at link-time, the [`ffi_unwind_calls` lint]
 > may be used.
 The lint flags any calls to `-unwind` foreign functions or
 > function pointers.